May 24, 2023

 Stories of Hope

-The Gospel at work in Pakistan
+The Gospel at Work in Pakistan

 Christianity in Pakistan is a minority religion, accounting for approximately 1.04% of the population.
 Christians in Pakistan face various challenges, including discrimination, violence, and oppression.